Fitness studios need content to distinguish themselves, engage prospects, and retain clients.

 The home page should state clearly the name of your business, where you are, and what you do.
 Keep this short and simple.
 Have clear connections to pages showing how to contact you, your location and hours, what your values are (and your value proposition), and a short copy block and photo or video of you.

 But really, we can’t stress this enough.
 No one coming to your website cares about you.
 They care about what you can do for them, not a lengthy bio about your passions and dedication and certifications.
+This will be demonstrated in the 5 types of content your fitness business needs.

 A Blog, Clearly Defined and Regularly Updated.